NonDFT/NEST/README.md

 - Noncollinear spin-flip TDDFT (SF-TDDFT)

   Within the noncollinear TDDFT formalism, SF-TDDFT and conventional spin-conserving TDDFT naturally emerge as two decoupled sectors for collinear reference states.

   - Energy
   - Analytic gradients
   - Analytic nonadiabatic derivative couplings (NADC)

 - Noncollinear tensor TDA (NT-TDA)

-  NT-TDA is a unified, spin-consistent framework for describing spin-conserving and spin-flip excitations from open-shell references without spin contamination.
+  NT-TDA is a spin-consistent extension of noncollinear TDDFT that provides a unified description of spin-conserving and spin-flip excitations.
+For an open-shell reference state with total spin S, it can describe target states with total spins S−1 (except for S = 1/2), S, and S+1.
+All resulting states are free from spin contamination.

   - Energy